csci-185/spring2023/pages/syllabus.md

 Homework will be due approximately every other week at 11:59pm on the specified date.
 Homework will be graded according to a published rubric that will be given when the assignment is released.

 #### Late Policy
-* Homework and project assignments must be submitted before the due time, otherwise you will receive a 20% late penalty.
-No homework will be accepted 30 days after the due date.
+* Homework and project assignments must be submitted before the due time.
+Late work will be accepted within 30 days of the due date/time, with a 20% late penalty.
+No homework will be accepted if it is submitted after 30 days have passed.

 #### Resubmission Policy
 If you did not successfully complete the objectives of the homework / project, you may correct your errors and resubmit.
 However, your grade will be penalized 10% with each subsequent attempt.